Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 * I will....by...
 * Commitment is stating what you can do by a time you set.
 Without needing others
 * You need to take full responsibility or this
-* You can only commit to things you have full control voer
+* You can only commit to things you have full control over

 ## Coding